 Spirituality developed around one hundred thousand years ago when human consciousness changed.
 That was the time when people started to intentionally bury their dead.
 About sixty thousand years later, carvings started that suggested the possible existence of a deity.
 Also, One vital aspect we know from history is that wars, and large scale conflicts started after Hominins were able to effectively communicate, had the resources for it, or had the tools to do so.

 Equilibrium is a paradox.
-Whenever something good or bad happens, the equivalent opposite occurs instantaneously.
-There is no scientific way of testing this theory since the totality of everything is interconnected.
-One good thing on one side of the universe could be countered with a bad thing on the opposite side.
-One thing forces this to be true, and that is its existence which is based on concurring cycles.
-This idea is a part of many cultures including the well known Yin and Yang.
-Applying that into our current lives explains everything.
+Whenever something good happens, the equivalent opposite occurs instantaneously.
+There is no scientific way of testing this theory since the totality of everything is interconnected and there are no known tools of measurement that can tackle such a large scale of information.
+One good thing on one side of the universe could be countered with a bad thing on the other side.
+What forces this to be true is its existence which is based on concurring cycles of predefined events.
+This idea is part of many cultures including the well known Yin and Yang.
 From the wars to world conflicts to every other thing that happened, happens and will happen in the future.
-Failure to understand the importance of this equilibrium and the fundamental causes of each action would lead to imbalances in nature.
-Big shifts in balance cause problems that were not perceived but also solves other issues.
+A flaw in this equilibrium would be a direct cause of an event that would lead to an imbalance required to rectify itself.

 Cause and effect